patricklafrance/wmfnext-shell/README.md

 If the `requiredVersion` of a shared dependency is not specified, the `createHostPlugin()` function will try to resolve the dependency version from the provided package configuration.

-The `sharedDependencies` object support the same syntax as the `ModuleFederationPlugin` [shared object](https://webpack.js.org/plugins/module-federation-plugin/#sharing-hints) minus the `version` property.
+The `sharedDependencies` object support the same syntax as the `ModuleFederationPlugin` [shared object](https://webpack.js.org/plugins/module-federation-plugin/#sharing-hints).

 ```js
 export default {